Pro-code agents

 Key capabilities

-• Scoped permissions out of the box: Agents authenticate against OSDK, OMCP, and Palantir MCP with scoped permissions automatically.
+• Scoped permissions out of the box: Pro-code agents authenticate against OSDK, OMCP, and Palantir MCP with scoped permissions automatically.
 You do not wire up client credentials manually to use tools.

-• Templates for the Claude Agent SDK, OpenAI Agents SDK, and Google ADK: Create your agent from a template for the Claude Agent SDK ↗, OpenAI Agents SDK ↗, or Google Agent Development Kit (ADK) ↗.
-Each template ships with simplified configuration for OMCP, Palantir MCP, and the OSDK client, with common setup moved into the library.
+• Templates for the Claude Agent SDK, OpenAI Agents SDK, and Google ADK: Create your pro-code agent from a template for the Claude Agent SDK ↗, OpenAI Agents SDK ↗, or Google Agent Development Kit (ADK) ↗.
+Each template ships with simplified configuration for OMCP, Palantir MCP, and the OSDK client, with common setup provided by the agent library.

-• Guided walkthrough: After you create an agent, a Build agent in Foundry landing page walks you through the next steps of building, publishing, and calling your agent.
+• Guided walkthrough: After you create a pro-code agent, a Build agents in Foundry landing page walks you through the next steps of building, publishing, and calling your agent.

 Next steps